ltwalt/Fieldguide-to-Compeling-Analytics-Book/content/authors/Walt/_index.md

   url: "https://operations-management.uark.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: An avid analytics professional that enjoys learning, teaching, and using analytical techniques and tools to answer challenging questions.
+bio: An analytics professional that enjoys learning, teaching, and using analytical techniques and tools to answer challenging questions.

 interests:
 - Operations Research
 - Optimization
 - Simulation
 - Machine Learning
-- Analytics Change Leadership
+- Deployment of analytics
+- Teaching analytics

 education:
   courses: